thredded/thredded/README.md

 backend dependency such as Redis.
 Currently only MRI Ruby 3.1+ is supported.
 We would love to support JRuby and Rubinius as well.

 If you're looking for variations on a theme - see [Discourse].
-However, It is a full rails application and not an engine like Thredded.
+However, it is a full rails application and not an engine like Thredded.

 [Discourse]: http://www.discourse.org/